Da Vinci bridge design reveals brilliant ancient engineering secret

 Da Vinci bridge design still inspires modern thinkers

-The concept continues to motivate engineers, designers and educators, because of its inherent flaws.
-Building a structure that maintains its integrity through natural forces requires intense force and balance.
+The self supportive bridge concept is motivativating modern engineers, designers and educators, because of its inherent flaws.
+Making a structure that maintains its integrity using natural forces needs intense force and balance.

 In classrooms and workshops students use this bridge as their preferred experimental project.
 This teaches about engineering skills together with their ability to solve problems and develop creative solutions.
 You start with a pile of simple wooden pieces and end up with something strong enough to stand on.